 - The width of the top tube (if too wide, the stirrups will not fit around it)*

-The down tube often has a battery pack on it and the stirrups need a certain width and buffer for movement side to side, which the battery doesn't usually allow for (if riding without an e-bike adapter, tubes should be no more than 60mm)
+The down tube often has a battery pack on it and the stirrups need a certain width and buffer for movement side to side, which the battery doesn't usually allow for (if riding without an e-bike adapter, tubes should be no more than 60mm*)

 But be careful when examining your e-bike for Mac Ride compatibility.
 Look for--

 1. An upward curve in the top tube (problem for Mac Ride's main bar which sits parallel to the top tube).

-2. A down tube that is too wide (Mac Ride stirrups can't fit around it).
+2. A down tube that is too wide (Mac Ride stirrups can't fit around it, even with the adapter).

 3. A mechanism on the dropper post (It could interfere with Mac Ride's rear clamp below the post's collar).

 8. IS MAC RIDE COMPATIBLE WITH A CARBON FIBER BIKE?